SylvainTirreau/hubspot-cms-JetBrains/REFERENCES.md

 - select_blog('default' or blog id) Species which blog is connected to the comments embed
 - limit(number) Sets maximum number of comments
 - skip_css(bool)
+- message(string) This message is displayed when there are no comments.
+By default, it appears as empty.

 ## ~blog_page_link
 Returns the absolute url of the specified paginated listing page for the current blog